anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 Should SHA256 need to be replaced, then a new YANG module will be published with a new leaf, obsoleting `pinned-domain-pubk-sha256` and `proximity-registrar-pubk-sha256`.

+Creators of the Aritfacts (Pledge, Registrar for Voucher-Request, MASA for Voucher) MUST NOT include more than one of the pinned- or proxmity- leaves.
-In the event that more than one of `pinned-domain-pubk-sha256`, `pinned-domain-pubk` or `pinned-domain-cert` are present in a voucher, then the Pledge SHALL prioritize the `proximity` entry which it used in its voucher-request artifact, ignoring the others.
+However, in the event that more than one of `pinned-domain-pubk-sha256`, `pinned-domain-pubk` or `pinned-domain-cert` are present in a voucher or voucher-request, then the reader SHALL prioritize the `proximity` entry which it used in its voucher-request artifact, ignoring the others.

 If the voucher is nonce-less (and thus not the result of a voucher-request), then the Pledge SHALL consider the first of the above attributes that it understands, in the order given above.